MegaMosquito/achatina/README.md

 Fields like `source`, `source-url`, and `tool` provide information about this particular detector.
 The device sending the data is identified with `device-id`.

+The `image` field contains a [base64](https://linux.die.net/man/1/base64)-encoded post-inferencing image.
+In the image, all detected entities are highlighted with bounding boxes that have a label across the top stating the entity class, the and the classification confidence.

-Date shows the UTC date and time that the image was acquired.
-The `camtime` field states the time in seconds required to acquire the image from the webcam.
+The `data` field shows the UTC date and time that the image was acquired and inferencing bega.
+The `camtime` field states the time in seconds that was required to acquire the image from the webcam.
 The `time` field states the time in seconds that the inferencing step took.

 There may be zero or more entities of zero or more classes detected (YOLO/COCO only knows 80 classes).
-The `entities` are grouped into classes.
-The details array for each detected class contains entries showing the detection confidence (between 0.0 and 1.0) plus the center location (cx, cy) and bounding box size (w x h) for each entity.
+The detected `entities` are organized by class.
+The details array for each detected class contains entries showing for each detected entity the classification confidence (between 0.0 and 1.0), the center location (cx, cy) and the bounding box size (w x h) surrounding the entity.

 If kafka credentials were provided, then the `kafkacat` command to subscribe is provided when publishing to MQTT.
 This is redundant in the kafka data so it is omitted when sending the JSON to kafka.

-## For more info

-Each of the examples has its own README.md with additional details.

 ## Open-Horizon